 Rapid application of new low impact technology together with support for education and training is crucial for vulnerable regions and communities around the world to enable them to take advantage of the latest innovations and advance sustainable development.
 It’s important that the next generation will have the skills needed to make maximum use of a low-carbon economy.
 Take a look around your own region - how are people in your community thinking outside the box when it comes to tackling climate change?
-Tell us about green innovation and entrepreneurship that you discover in your own area with the hashtag #Youth4ClimateLive.
+Tell us about green innovation and entrepreneurship that you discover in your own area on Twitter and Instagram.
 If you’re interested in learning more about the different ways that people around the world are innovating for climate action, check out some of the resources below.

 Banner image courtesy of StartupStockPhotos, Pixabay.

 Watch: Driving Innovation and Entrepreneurship, Episode 7 of the #Youth4ClimateLive Series